AIcodeAcademy/web_app_blueprint/.ai/craftsman.template.md

 ## Code style improvements

-Based on code style rules for web and typescript
+{Document and ensure types are used based on code style rules for web and typescript}
+{Do not create or delete any file or folder}

 @for (improvement of improvements) {